Characterizing Creativity in Data Visualization: Reflections and Future Directions

-In this paper, we conduct a literature survey to develop a \textbf{design space} that characterizes creativity in visualization design.
-We analyzed 58 visualization papers that explicitly use the terms ``creativity'' or ``creative'' in their abstract, title, or keywords or present contributions towards creativity in visualization design.
+Towards this end, in this paper we conduct a literature survey to develop a \textbf{design space} that characterizes creativity in visualization design.
+We analyzed 63 visualization papers that explicitly use the terms ``creativity'' or ``creative'' in their abstract, title, or keywords, or otherwise present contributions towards creativity in visualization design.
 Our findings suggest that prior research predominantly used unusual layouts and personalized glyphs and icons in the form of pictorials, infographics, and data comics to define \textbf{creative data visualization}~\cite{DBLP:journals/tvcg/YingSDYTYW23, 10.1145/3290605.3300335, DBLP:journals/cgf/TyagiZPKM22}.
-However, creative data visualization does not necessarily require a novel or artistic representation; even a simple bar chart can be considered creative, e.g. topically, or in the ways it was built.
+However, creative data visualization does not necessarily require a novel or artistic representation; even a simple bar chart can be considered creative, e.g.\ topically, or in the ways it was built.
 The design process that facilitates divergent and convergent thinking is often the key source of creativity in visualization design~\cite{DBLP:journals/tvcg/GoodwinDJDDDKSW13, DBLP:journals/tvcg/RobertsHR16, DBLP:journals/tvcg/RobertsRJH18}.
-Even representations identified as creative according to the articles depend predominantly on the direct manipulation actions~\cite{direct_manipulation, direct_manipulation2} performed by the authors, such as free-form drawing, mapping individual data points to marks, and designing custom glyphs~\cite{xia2018dataink, DBLP:journals/tvcg/OffenwangerBCT24}.
+Even representations identified as ``creative'' depend predominantly on the direct manipulation actions~\cite{direct_manipulation, direct_manipulation2}, such as free-form drawing, mapping individual data points to marks, and designing custom glyphs~\cite{xia2018dataink, DBLP:journals/tvcg/OffenwangerBCT24}.
 We also noticed that algorithms and heuristics described in our corpus focused primarily on helping the authoring process and rarely used advanced AI or machine learning (ML) models~\cite{DBLP:journals/tvcg/CuiWHWLZZ22}.
 Finally, we found that data visualization can support the design of creativity support tools for a wide variety of tasks (e.g., writing~\cite{DBLP:conf/chi/HoqueMGSCKE24} and fashion design~\cite{DBLP:conf/chi/JeonJSH21}).
-We conclude by outlining several design implications, open research problems, and future directions.
-In general, this work provides a framework for researchers and practitioners to navigate the design space of creativity in visualization design.